Crypter-File-Transfer/Crypter/README.md

 ### Crypter.Common

-A class library containing code that may be used in both client and server applications.
+A small class library containing domain models and data types that may be used in any project.

 ### Crypter.Console